MidnattLantern/hidoc/README.md

 My projects:
 ---
-(screenshot of myprojects-demo)
+(screenshot of my projects-demo)
-- This feature satisfies the "my proejcts" user story.
+- This feature satisfies the "my projects" user story.
 - Axios fetch data from API comparing the art account ID, to render projects belonging to that user.
 - Infinite scroll optimize project loading.
 - Showing the username of the art account, and how many projects they've made.